Margaret Nolan: Art career

-In 1991, Nolan moved to Andalusia in Spain to a rural farmhouse in the mountains where she practiced permaculture.
+In 1991, Nolan moved to Andalusia in Spain to a rural farmhouse in the mountains where she practised permaculture.
 It was here that she became a visual artist.

 As a visual artist, Nolan produced graphic and sometimes grotesque photo-montages assembled from cut-outs of her early publicity photographs.
 These pieces concern "a unique and personal dialogue intrinsically related to a view of a woman and how a woman is viewed."
 She exhibited in London at venues including the Brick Lane Gallery (2009), The Misty Moon Gallery (2013) and Gallery Different (2013), whilst a screen-print is held by Kemistry Gallery.
 In 2007, Nolan moved back to London.

 In 2009, early publicity shots of Nolan inspired screen-prints by Brighton-based graffiti artist Hutch.
 Nolan's work in photo-montage was also selected for the front cover of Playerist poetry magazine (No. 2, 2012).
 In 2013, her artworks featured in the group show equals: exploring feminism through art and conversation at Blankspace Manchester; the press release quoting that: "Her voice carries alongside universal debate on socio-sexual hierarchies in the age of mass media."

 Personal life and death

 Nolan was married to English playwright Tom Kempinski in 1967 and divorced in 1972.
-She had two sons.
+They had two sons.

-Nolan died of cancer on 5 October 2020 at her home in Belsize Park, London, at age 76, three weeks before her 77th birthday.
+Nolan died of cancer on 5 October 2020 at her home in Belsize Park, London, at age 76.
 She had sought to write a memoir with Paul Stenning.